demidov91/django-mobile/README.rst

     return TemplateResponse(request, template_name, some_dictionary_as_context)

-* - Oh!
+- *Oh!
 But what about cookies?!
 I can't set them without response object!*
-    - Everything is under control.
-They are served by ``request.cookies_to_save.add(cookies_dictionary, path='/')`` method with the same middleware as django-mobile.
+- Everything is under control!
+They are served by ``request.cookies_to_save.add(cookies_dictionary, path='/')`` method provided by django-mobile middleware.

 Installation
 ============